 “The human soul doesn’t want to be advised or fixed or saved.
 It simply wants to be witnessed — to be seen, heard and companioned exactly as it is.” – Parker J. Palmer

-It is with these ethos and beliefs that I create my gentle family-centred personalised sleep programs for babies and children.
-I work alongside parents who are in need of some reassurance that they are doing the right thing for their child in the best way.
-While they teach them in a loving, supporting and nurturing manner, they develop new skills which they will take on with them, serving them well for the rest of their life.
-We can not take the skills away from our children then expect them to do or be their best.
-Skills take practice, patience and understanding before we truly can say we have mastered them.
+A develops new skills which they will take on with them—serving them well for the rest of their life.
+After all, when mastered, we then cannot take those very powers away from our children and expect them to continue to do or be their best selves.
+Very ability learned takes practice, patience, and understanding before we can honestly say we have mastered it.
 Sleep has the same ethos.
-Same days are better than others, some days you will have instant and fantastic results.
-Others you little one is going to need to have you support, guide and help them more.
-The one thing which is key to all of this is to believe in them and their abilities you can do it.
-Once you know this you can watch them move mountains.
+The same days are better than others; some days, you will have instant and fantastic results.
+Others you little one is going to need to have your support, guide, and help them more.
+The one thing which is crucial to all of this is to believe in them and their abilities you can do it.
+Once you know this, you can watch them move mountains.

-If you wish to speak to me about your own child’s sleep, and wish a method which will be gentle and achievable then please book a 15 min introductory call where I will be happy to answer any questions you may have and discuss how I can help your family sleep.
+If you wish to speak to me about your own child’s sleep, and with a method which will be gentle and achievable, book a 15 min introductory call where I will be happy to answer any questions you may have and discuss how I can help your family sleep.